Make your bot multilingual

 Things to remember when managing NLP models in more than one language:

-• As language models are independent from each other, so you'll have to train and publish them separately.
-That means that if you make changes in two languages, you will have to train and publish both.
+As language models are independent from each other, so you'll have to train and publish them separately.
+That means that if you make changes in two languages, you will have to and both.

-• The number of expressions that is displayed under Intents is the number of expressions for the active language.
+The number of expressions that is displayed under is the number of expressions for the active language.